 • You must be 21 years of age to drink AND buy alcohol, and to enter most bars and clubs.
 You must bring a photo ID with you.

 • It is illegal to drink alcohol, or to have open containers with alcohol in them, in public places.

 • It is illegal to drive under the influence of alcohol, so remember to bring cab fare with you!

 As always, we at the ELC want our students to have fun, but we also want you to stay safe.

 The University City section of this street is packed full of a variety of restaurants and bars catered towards the Drexel and UPENN communities.
-Sansom Street has many places to eat out, including the White Dog Café, the Bubble House, and Mad Mex.
+Sansom Street has many places to eat out, including the White Dog Café, New Deck Tavern, and Mad Mex.
 This is a great place to eat out during the day, and a fun place to go out and explore the nightlife.